PacificBiosciences/IsoSeq/docs/umi/cell-calling.md

 ### Which tools use cell calling?

-Both [*isoseq3 correct*](https://isoseq.how/umi/isoseq-bcstats.html) and [*isoseq3 bcstats*](https://isoseq.how/umi/isoseq-correct.html) use cell calling.
+Both [*isoseq correct*](https://isoseq.how/umi/isoseq-bcstats.html) and [*isoseq bcstats*](https://isoseq.how/umi/isoseq-correct.html) use cell calling.
 In addition to cell barcode correction, *isoseq correct* labels the bam records from real cells with the `rc` tag.
-After correction, *isoseq3 bcstats* can be used to generate a tsv file that can be used to plot the barcode rank plot.
+After correction, *isoseq bcstats* can be used to generate a tsv file that can be used to plot the barcode rank plot.

 The knee finding cell calling method is the default for both *correct* and *bcstats*.
 To change the cell calling method, the `--method` option should be added.
 The cutoff percentile can be changed from the default value of 99 to another value using the `--percentile` option.

 To use the percentile method at the default cutoff (99):

 ```
-isoseq3 correct --method percentile ...
+isoseq correct --method percentile ...
-isoseq3 bcstats --method percentile ...
+isoseq bcstats --method percentile ...
 ```

 To lower the percentile cutoff to 97:

 ```
-isoseq3 correct --method percentile --percentile 97 ...
+isoseq correct --method percentile --percentile 97 ...
-isoseq3 bcstats --method percentile --percentile 97 ...
+isoseq bcstats --method percentile --percentile 97 ...
 ```